Transportation & Urban Systems

 Master of Transportation & Urban Systems (MTUS)

 The Master of Transportation & Urban Systems degree is a non-thesis degree.
 However, each student must complete a creative component - which can be a case study, practicum, or paper.
 In the creative component, a student may develop a case study of a metropolitan region, transit system, or public program.
 Case studies may include: (1) comprehensive transportation planning processes in metropolitan areas, (2) urban transit systems or operations, (3) emergency or disaster response case studies or plans, (4) security programs or issues, and (5) integrated transportation/environmental plans.
-The case study must be approved by the student's supervisory committee, and should involve transportation and community professionals from federal, state, or local agencies, or private industries.
-In lieu of a case study, the supervisory committee may approve other activities or outcomes that would comprise the creative component.
+The case study must be approved by the advisor, and should involve transportation and community professionals from federal, state, or local agencies, or private industries.
+In lieu of a case study, the advisor may approve other activities or outcomes that would comprise the creative component.

 Certificate in Transportation & Urban Systems